Please scroll down for more information on KS5 History

 What jobs can this qualification lead to?

 History can open the door for many different careers such as law and teaching and management roles.
-Often, the ability to look at the past can help you to understand the present and employers will always favour this and Martin Luther King's words, "We are not makers of history.
+Often, the ability to look at the past can help you to understand the present and employers will always favour this.
+Martin Luther King's words, "We are not makers of history.
 We are made by History", highlights how crucial this subject is.

 Who can I speak to for more information?